sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--dry-run`: Write the manifest to stdout instead of writing to a file
 * `--feedback`: provide feedback about this command by opening up a GitHub discussion
+* `--infra-repo="<value>"`: The location of the sourcegraph/infrastructure repository.
+If undefined the currect directory will be used.
 * `--values="<value>"`: The path to the values file

 ## sg wolfi